talfig/Assembler/README.md

 - If the instruction does not have a destination operand, all four bits are cleared to 0.

 <!-- A,R,E Field (Bits 2-0) -->
-<h3 id="a-r-e-field">A,R,E Field (Bits 2-0)</h3>
+<h3 id="a-r-e-field">✈️ A,R,E Field (Bits 2-0)</h3>

 - This field characterizes the role of the A, R, E bits in the machine code:
   - The A bit is always set to 1 in the first word of every instruction.
   - The R and E bits are set to 0.
 - This field is added to each word in the instruction's encoding.

-If you’d like to delve into this information now, you can check out the [Linking and Loading: A,R,E Field Encoding](https://github.com/talfig/Assembler/blob/main/README.md#linking-and-loading-a-r-e-field-encoding) section for more details.
+If you’d like to explore this information right away, you can refer to [Linking and Loading: A,R,E Field Encoding](https://github.com/talfig/Assembler/blob/main/README.md#linking-and-loading-a-r-e-field-encoding) section for more details.

 For a detailed breakdown of how the bits are allocated, see the table below: